yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GP.rst

 NC    3.3V TX0  RX0
 RESET GND  TX1  RX1}}}

+Pin 1 (with the square solder pad) is RX0.

 These serial ports use TTL levels.
 You need an additional voltage convertor to get a standard serial port.

 ----